kimgh06/minesweeper-client/src/guide/en/of_contribute/how_to_render.md

 #### 5-1.
 When Client Cursor's Position Changes

-- Update the canvas when the client's cursor position changes.
+- Update all canvases when the client's cursor position changes.

 #### 5-2.
 When Other Cursors' Status Changes

-- Update the canvas when other users' cursor statuses change.
+- Update Cursor canvas when other users' cursor statuses change.

 #### 5-3.
 When Any Tile Has Been Updated

-- Update the canvas when any tile is updated.
+- Update Tile canvas when any tile is updated.

 #### 5-4.
 When Client Sets the Zoom Level

-- Update the canvas when the client adjusts the zoom level.
+- Update all canvases when the client adjusts the zoom level.